abridged/collabland-dev/help-docs/key-features/gm-pass.md

 ### Non-Custodial

-A member's gmPASS acts as the default signer on `ERC4337` smart accounts across multiple blockchains. <!--gmPASS leverages Programmable Key Pairs, `PKP`s, [from LIT Protocol](https://developer.litprotocol.com/v2/concepts/pkpsAsWallet)-->.
-Members no longer have to go through the difficult onboarding of self-custodying their private keys or trust an entity to guard the keys for them!
+A member's gmPASS acts as the default signer on `ERC4337` smart accounts across multiple blockchains.<!--gmPASS leverages Programmable Key Pairs, `PKP`s, [from LIT Protocol](https://developer.litprotocol.com/v2/concepts/pkpsAsWallet)--> Members no longer have to go through the difficult onboarding of self-custodying their private keys or trust an entity to guard the keys for them!

 The seed phrase is split up (sharded) across the nodes of the signer network so no single entity controls the private key.